youngroma/MetaScraper/README.md

 # MetaScraper

 MetaScraper is a web application that allows users to upload a CSV file containing a list of URLs.
 The system asynchronously scrapes each URL to extract meta tags—such as title, description, and keywords—and stores the results in a PostgreSQL database.
 The application is built with FastAPI, utilizes Celery for background task processing, Redis as a message broker, and Docker for containerization.
+Also it is deployed and managed using Kubernetes, ensuring scalability and high availability.

 ## Features
 - **User Authentication**: Secure login system to ensure only authenticated users can access the functionalities.